Sporting Victoria

 Club Social y Deportivo Sporting Victoria (sometimes referred as Sporting Victoria) is a Peruvian football club, playing in the city of Bagua Grande, Amazonas, Peru.

 History

 The Club Social y Deportivo Sporting Victoria was founded on May 25, 1964.

-In 2015 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Miguel Grau (Cumba) in the First Stage.
+In 2015 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Miguel Grau (Cumba) in the First Stage.

-In 2017 Liga Departamental de Amazonas, the club was eliminated in the Group Stage.
+In 2017 Liga Departamental de Amazonas, the club was eliminated in the group stage.

-In 2019 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 46th place.
+In 2019 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 46th place.